Why is my generator hot to touch

 When should I call a professional for a hot generator?

-If you're unable to identify and resolve the root cause of the overheating, it's best to call in a qualified electrician or generator repair technician.
-Attempting complex repairs yourself could be unsafe.
+If the generator continues to run hot or you're unable to identify and fix the underlying issue, it's best to call in a professional electrician or generator repair technician to diagnose and repair the problem.

 Connect with certified professionals in your area